vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 ![Airflow 3 UI: DAG grid view]({{site.baseurl}}/images/blog/2025-05-10-11.png)
 *Airflow 3 UI: DAG grid view, source: by author*

 In the top right corner of the DAG view, you will find the _Reparse Dag_ button, which is worth noting.
 It will reparse the DAG source file, allowing you to see changes immediately.
-Below the button, you will notice a glimpse of the new DAG versioning feature, showing the DAG version, which increments with each change.
+Below the button, you will notice a glimpse of the new DAG Versioning feature, showing the DAG Version, which increments with each change.

 ![Airflow 3 UI: DAG graph view]({{site.baseurl}}/images/blog/2025-05-10-12.png)
 *Airflow 3 UI: DAG graph view, source: by author*

-Clicking on _Runs_ in the DAG view takes you to the DAG runs view, where you can see each run of the DAG along with its type, effective dates, DAG version, and options to rerun or mark it as a failure or success.
+Clicking on _Runs_ in the DAG view takes you to the DAG runs view, where you can see each run of the DAG along with its type, effective dates, DAG Version, and options to rerun or mark it as a failure or success.
 By clicking on a run date, you will enter the run view.

 ![Airflow 3 UI: DAG runs view]({{site.baseurl}}/images/blog/2025-05-10-13.png)
 *Airflow 3 UI: DAG run view, source: by author*